igbuend/baldwin.sh/README.md

 ```
 This will create a backup archive of only the contents of the `output` folder in the `backup` folder.

-Note: rather than using a Dev Container, it is possible (curently Ubuntu only) to install and run it with a script.
+Note: rather than using a Dev Container, it is possible (currently Ubuntu only) to install and run it with a script.

 ## Prerequisites and Quickstart